-Here is a quick guide on how to migrate a Staging Server to Production in WPEngine.
+Here is a quick guide on migrating a Staging Server to Production in WPEngine.

 Before you start the migration, you will need to check to ensure the content is identical on both websites.